 For too long, the business side of defense has taken a backseat to legitimate operational concerns.
 It is time to explore what can be achieved by bringing business considerations up front to help us navigate the treacherous national security waters ahead.

-General Schwartz was the 19th Chief of Staff of the U.S. Air Force and is the current president and CEO of Business Executives for National Security (BENS).
-Mr. Bovin is a Senior Advisor at Evercore, an independent investment banking advisory firm, and vice chairman of BENS.
+Gen. Norton A. Schwartz (ret.) was the 19th chief of staff of the U.S. Air Force and is the current president and CEO of Business Executives for National Security.
+Denis A. Bovin is a senior adviser at Evercore, an independent investment banking advisory firm, and vice chairman of BENS.